kyma-project/kyma/docs/knative-eventing-mesh/02-01-knative-eventing-mesh.md

 title: Architecture
 ---

-The architecture of Knative Eventing Mesh relies heavily on the functionality provided by the Knative Eventing component.
+The architecture of Knative Eventing Mesh relies heavily on the functionality provided by the Knative Eventing components.
 To ensure a stable event flow between the sender and the subscriber, the Eventing Mesh wires Knative and Kyma components together.

-## Knative Eventing Mesh component dependencies
+## Component dependencies

 This diagram shows how Eventing Mesh components work together.